karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ### Scenario 1 : Using the Nuget.Config with a nanoserver image
 ---

-The only difference is that I'm using a windows nanoserver image instead of a linux image.
+The only difference with the Linux scenario is that I'm using a windows nanoserver image

 ```docker
 FROM mcr.microsoft.com/dotnet/core/runtime:3.1-nanoserver-1903 AS base